Minivera/Carleton-Web-Dev/src/react-course-website/README.md

 </html>
 ```

 With this HTML file created, we can test the command we added earlier in the `package.json` file.
 Run `npm start` in your command line terminal.
 Parcel will do its thing then let you know that the application has been successfully built.
 Once that's done, navigate to http://localhost:3000 to see the application. it should show you an empty page, but this is fine, we'll be adding content later.
-You can keep parcel running in the background while doing this tutorial, parcel watches your files for changes, so anytime you modify one, it will automatically rebuild and refresh the page with your changes.
+You can keep parcel running in the background while doing this tutorial.
+Parcel watches your files for changes, so anytime you modify one, it will automatically rebuild and refresh the page with your changes.

 ## Hello, world!
 Before we dive into the application, a "Hello, world!" example is in order.
 Start by creating a `index.jsx` file at the root of the `src` folder and add the following code to it: